 Aldford

-Castle is an impressive 12th century stone motte and bailey fortress, founded
+Castle is a late 11th or early 12th century earthwork motte and bailey fortress, founded

 by Richard de Aldford.
 The large motte is encased by a wide wet ditch and stands